aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.events/idocumentevent/createevent/_index.md

 ---
 title: IDocumentEvent.CreateEvent
 second_title: Aspose.HTML for .NET API Reference
-description: IDocumentEvent method.
+description: IDocumentEvent CreateEvent method.
 The createEvent method is used in creating Events when it is either inconvenient or unnecessary for the user to create an Event themselves
 type: docs
 weight: 10
 url: /net/aspose.html.dom.events/idocumentevent/createevent/